evtrouble/risc-v32-pipeline-CPU/README.md

-Course Design of Computer Composition and Design at Wuhan University on XILINX ARTIX-7 100T CSG324.
+Course Design of Computer Composition and Design at Wuhan University on Nexys A7.
 tool: vivado2018.3
 Implemente forward and pause of data adventure and control adventure.
 Implement instruction: